Blue Mesa Reservoir is open for summer 2023

 Blue Mesa Reservoir, located just a few miles west of Gunnison on Highway 50, is a scenic Colorado lake with an abundance of recreational opportunities.
-A few services at Blue Mesa are closed for summer 2022, but the lake itself and nearly all the surrounding amenities are open for business.
-If you’re planning a trip to Blue Mesa this summer, don’t panic!
-There are still tons of fun things to do, which we’ve compiled on this page.
+After a snowy winter, Blue Mesa is expected to get within five to 10 feet of full by early July!
+If you’re planning a trip to Blue Mesa this summer, all marinas and boat ramps will be open.
+Along with boating, there are tons of other fun things to do, which we’ve compiled on this page.

 Where is Blue Mesa Reservoir?